-We summarize our key contributions. (i) We explore the relation between two seemingly unrelated families of SoTA approaches: PG and TS, and show how they can be combined.
-We do so by introducing SoftTreeMax: a novel parametric policy that generalizes softmax to planning.
-Specifically, we propose two variants based on cumulative and exponentiated rewards. (ii) We prove that the gradient variance of SoftTreeMax in its two variants decays exponentially with its tree depth.
+We summarize our key contributions. (i) We show how to combine two families of SoTA approaches: 57 PG and TS by introducing SoftTreeMax: a novel parametric policy that generalizes softmax to 58 planning.
+Specifically, we propose two variants based on cumulative and exponentiated rewards. (ii) 59 We prove that the gradient variance of SoftTreeMax in its two variants decays exponentially 60 with its tree depth.
 Our analysis sheds new light on the choice of tree expansion policy.
-It raises the question of optimality in terms of variance versus the traditional regret; e.g. in UCT (Kocsis and Szepesvári, 2006). (iii) We prove that with an approximate forward model, the gradient bias is proportional to the approximation error, while retaining the exponential variance decay.
-This quantifies the accuracy required from a learned forward model. (iv) We implement a differentiable deep version of SoftTreeMax that employs a parallelized GPU tree expansion.
-We demonstrate how its gradient variance is reduced by three orders of magnitude over PPO while obtaining up to 5x reward.
+It raises 61 the question of optimality in terms of variance versus the traditional regret; e.g., in UCT [Kocsis 62 and Szepesvári, 2006]. (iii) We prove that with an approximate forward model, the gradient bias is 63 proportional to the approximation error, while retaining the variance decay.
+This quantifies the 64 accuracy required from a learned forward model. (iv) We implement a differentiable deep version 65 of SoftTreeMax that employs a parallelized GPU tree expansion.
+We demonstrate how its gradient 66 variance is reduced by three orders of magnitude over PPO while obtaining up to 5x reward.
+67